Demystifying Misconceptions in Social Bots Research: Conceptual issues

 \subsection{Common misconceptions in social bots research}

-When presenting the state of play in social bots research,~\citet{hays2023simplistic} frame bot detection as a solved machine learning task.
-Specifically, they claim that current results suggest that ``bot detection is accurate, reliable and fit for use in downstream applications''.
-Moreover, they add that ``on its face, bot detection research seems to be a success story for machine learning''.
-We disagree with this interpretation of the state-of-the-art in social bots research.
-On the contrary, we believe that unbiased and responsible research on this field should acknowledge the many works that warned scholars and practitioners about the multiple issues in bot detection.
-We are well aware of this body of work because we actively contributed to its development for many years.
-In the following, we report some notable examples.
-The first accounts of the difficulties faced by supervised detectors at spotting sophisticated bots date back to 2013~\citep{yang2013empirical} and intensified in subsequent years~\citep{cresci2017paradigm,grimme2018changing,cresci2019capability}.
-The limitations of benchmark datasets for bot detection were discussed in~\citep{feng2021twibot} and the data-related limitations to the generalizability and replicability in social bots research were touched upon in~\citep{assenmacher2021benchmarking}.
-Several works measured and discussed the generalization deficiencies of bot detectors, with particular emphasis on supervised ones~\citep{echeverri2018lobo,cresci2020decade,feng2021twibot}.
+Some recent work posed the idea that the seemingly excellent results in social bot detection could be interpreted as a success story for machine learning and as evidence that the task is now effectively solved~\citep{hays2023simplistic}.
+According to this perspective, the perceived accuracy and reliability of current detection methods support their suitability for integration into various downstream applications, highlighting the progress made in achieving practical and deployable solutions.
+While Hays et al.~\citep{hays2023simplistic} pose the question ``Is bot detection a solved problem?'' as a rhetorical device, both their framing and conclusions imply that the field has collectively overlooked critical challenges.
+This is a problematic foundation.
+A vast literature has long acknowledged the limitations in social bots research.
+By sidestepping this body of work, the authors construct a straw man: a field that blindly celebrates near-perfect performance without reflection.
+Other than boosting the apparent novelty of their critique, this framing misrepresents the field.
+Unbiased and responsible research in this area should acknowledge the body of literature warning researchers and practitioners about the limitations of bot detection.
+Below, we report on some notable examples.
+The first accounts of the difficulties supervised detectors face in detecting sophisticated bots date back to 2013~\citep{yang2013empirical} and intensified in subsequent years~\citep{cresci2017paradigm,grimme2018changing,cresci2019capability}.
+The limitations of benchmark datasets for bot detection were discussed by Feng et al.~\citep{feng2021twibot}, and the data-related limitations to the generalizability and replicability in social bots research were touched upon by Assenmacher et al.~\citep{assenmacher2021benchmarking}.
+Several works measured and discussed the generalization deficiencies of bot detectors, with particular emphasis on supervised ones~\citep{echeverri2018lobo,Yang2019botometer,cresci2020decade,sayyadiharikandeh2020detection,yang2020scalable,feng2021twibot}.
 Others warned about the lack of consistency in bot classifications obtained at different points in time~\citep{rauchfleisch2020false} and with different detectors~\citep{svenaeus2020fantastic,martini2021bot}.
-Concerns about the accuracy and usefulness of bot detection were also raised by safety and integrity experts at major platforms~\citep{roth2020botornot}, and by independent researchers and the media.\footnote{https://www.nytimes.com/2020/06/16/science/social-media-bots-kazemi.html}\footnote{https://mediawell.ssrc.org/expert-reflections/on-digital-disinformation-and-democratic-myths/}\footnote{https://www.lawfareblog.com/random-toxicity-whats-going-benjaminwittess-mentions} The growing technological capabilities of online manipulators, combined with the persisting challenges in bot detection, even led some scholars to question the long-term feasibility of the task~\citep{boneh2019relevant,grimme2022new}.
-For the same reasons, some suggested to reallocate part of the ongoing scientific efforts from bot detection to alternative and more promising tasks, such as the detection of information operations and coordinated harmful behavior~\citep{cresci2020decade,roth2020botornot}.
-This excerpt of the existing literature on the challenges and limitations of bot detection paints a much different picture than that depicted by~\citet{hays2023simplistic}.
-This discrepancy introduces one common misconception about social bots research:
+Concerns about the accuracy and usefulness of bot detection have also been raised by security and integrity experts at major platforms~\citep{roth2020botornot}, and by independent researchers and the media.\footnote{https://www.nytimes.com/2020/06/16/science/social-media-bots-kazemi.html}\footnote{https://mediawell.ssrc.org/expert-reflections/on-digital-disinformation-and-democratic-myths/}\footnote{https://www.lawfareblog.com/random-toxicity-whats-going-benjaminwittess-mentions} The growing tension between the lasting challenges of bot detection and the increasing technological capabilities of online manipulators, including unprecedented affordances such as those offered by generative AI~\citep{yang2023anatomy,ferrara2023social}, even led some researchers to question the long-term viability of the bot detection task~\citep{boneh2019relevant,grimme2022new}.
+For the same reasons, some have suggested redirecting part of the ongoing scientific effort away from bot detection and to alternative and more promising tasks, such as detecting information operations and coordinated harmful behavior~\citep{cresci2020decade,roth2020botornot,mannocci2024detection}.
+This sampling of the existing literature on the challenges and limitations of bot detection paints a very different picture than some recent, optimistic works.
+This discrepancy introduces a common misconception about social bots research: